 Symbol of Soviet Dominance

-The Panzerdenkmal (Tank Monument) was once an imposing reminder of Soviet power, with a Soviet tank perched on a plinth at the entrance to Berlin, signalling Soviet dominance over East Germany.
-After the fall of the wall, however, this tank was removed, a symbolic dismantling that coincided with the withdrawal of Soviet forces and the reunification of Germany.
+The Panzerdenkmal (Tank Monument) was once an imposing reminder of Soviet power, featuring a Soviet tank perched on a plinth at the entrance to Berlin, which signalled Soviet dominance over East Germany.
+After the fall of the wall, however, this tank was removed.

 A Legacy of Political Repression